Discover French Dialects Throughout the World

 The French language is used in several European countries bordering France.

 In Belgium, about 45% of the population are native French speakers, including roughly 80% of Brussels residents.
 Most Luxembourgers speak fluent French, even though only 16% of the country’s population are native speakers.
-French, along with German and Italian, is one of the three official languages in Switzerland, where it’s spoken by about a quarter of the Swiss
+French, along with German and Italian, is one of the three official languages in Switzerland, where it’s spoken by about a quarter of the Swiss.

 French is also found in the Principality of Monaco, Andorra, Italy’s Aosta Valley, and the Channel Islands (including the Bailiwicks of Guernsey and Jersey).